 Hello.
 I am David Brazier.
 Eleusis is my home.
-It is not a public facility or a "centre".
-I feel very privileged to live in this wonderful place and I like to welcome friends to stay.
-Sometimes quite a lot of people come.
-You are all very welcome.
+It is not a public facility, institution, or a "centre".
+It is not available to hire for events or for third party meetings.
+However, I feel very privileged to live in this wonderful place and I like to welcome friends to stay.
+Sometimes quite a lot of people come and you are all very welcome.
 The following information may help make your visit more successful.

-If you are interested in coming to visit or stay, please e-mail me first on email@example.com giving details of the dates you wish to attend and whether you are coming by car, train or other means, whether you want to stay in the house or are bringing a tent, and what you are hoping for from your visit.
+If you are interested in coming to visit or stay, please message me on this site or e-mail me at email@example.com giving details of the dates you wish to come and whether you are travelling by car, train or other means, whether you want to stay in the house or are bringing a tent, and what you are hoping for from your visit.

 Eleusis is a magical place full of beautiful surprises.
 A place where you can hear nature breathe and touch the infinite in the tiny details of growing life.